jasonkianhonting/URL-Shortener/README.md

 By doing the steps above, you'll be able to download all the dependencies used in this project at ease

-#What do you need prior to using this website?
+# What do you need prior to using this website?
-You'll need a Bitly account (Fear not, there is a sign up link for you in the website for you to sign up) and an URL that you want to shorten
+- You'll need a Bitly account (Fear not, there is a sign up link for you in this project that directs you to a Bitly sign up page)
+- An URL that you want to shorten

 ## Feedback
 Please drop any feedback and let me know what I can improve further upon